Kaisi Teri Khudgarzi

 Kaisi Teri Khudgarzi is a Pakistani television drama series produced by Abdullah Seja under the banner of iDream Entertainment.
 The series originally aired on ARY Digital from 11 May 2022 to 14 December 2022.
 It features Danish Taimoor, Dur-e-Fishan Saleem, Nauman Ijaz, and Atiqa Odho in leading roles with Laila Wasti, Shahood Alvi, Hammad Shoaib, and Zainab Qayyum in supporting roles.

-Despite numerous controversies surrounding it, the show made history by crossing one billion views while still on the air.
+Despite numerous controversies, the show achieved highest TRP of 14.0 and the show made history by crossing one billion views while still on air and is most viewed pakistani drama of all time in terms of average views per episode even surpassing the much hyped and talked Tere Bin.
 It was the first drama series in Pakistani history to do so.